simonccc/kopsrox/docs/USAGE.md

 ## cluster <a name=cluster>
 ### create <a name=cluster-create>
 - creates and updates a cluster - use this to setup a fresh cluster
+- clones the image to `kopsrox-m1` master server and configures it via cloudinit
 - exports kubeconfig and node token
 - if a working master is found just runs `update`